Antitrust & Foreign Investment Counsel, Hong Kong SAR

 Education and qualifications

 He has a range of experience based on his work in both Europe and Asia, as well being a former in-house lawyer at the Hong Kong Competition Commission.
-His focus is assisting clients under investigation under the Hong Kong Competition Ordinance.
+His focus is assisting clients under investigation under the Hong Kong Competition Ordinance and in Asia Pacific merger control and foreign investment advice.

 Prior to moving to Asia, Marcus was based in Brussels and worked on a range of global cartel and antitrust matters – including investigations with complex remedy/commitment processes in the EU and China, leniency applications, and multi-national litigation.